 If you know you have an upcoming decision to make, it can help to make a plan.
-For example, if you have to decide how best your team can meet a company sales goal, think about the size of your team and what their individual goals could be to meet that larger goal.
+For example, if you have to decide how best your team can meet a company sales goal, think about the size of your team and their individual goals to meet that larger goal.
 You can also examine what resources and supports may help you and your team achieve their goal.

 2. Be assertive